SysGroup – A systems biology approach for grouping compounds

 Currently available services:

-Interactive computing and workflows sharingService type: Workflow, Visualisation tool, Helper tool, Software, Analysis tool, Processing tool
+Interactive computing and workflows sharingService type: Visualisation tool, Helper tool, Software, Analysis tool, Processing tool, Workflow tool

-Computation research made simple and reproducibleService type: Workflow, Database / data source, Service
+Computation research made simple and reproducibleService type: Database / data source, Visualisation tool, Software, Analysis tool, Service, Workflow tool

 The OpenRiskNet project (https://openrisknet.org/) is funded by the H2020-EINFRA-22-2016 Programme.
 Here we present how the concept of Adverse Outcome Pathways (AOPs), which captures mechanistic knowledge from a chemical exposure causing a Molecular Initiating Event (MIE), through Key Events (KEs) towards an Adverse Outcome (AO), can be extended with additional knowledge by using tools and data available through the OpenRiskNet e-Infrastructure.
 This poster describes how the case study of AOPLink, together with DataCure, TGX, and SysGroup, can utilize the AOP framework for knowledge and data integration to support risk assessments.
 AOPLink involves the integration of knowledge captured in AOPs with additional data sources and experimental data from DataCure.
 TGX feeds this integration with prediction models of the MIE of such AOPs using either gene expression data or knowledge about stress response pathways.
 This is complemented by SysGroup, which is about the grouping of chemical compounds based on structural similarity and mode of action based on omics data.
 Therefore, the combination of these case studies extends the AOP knowledge and allows biological pathway analysis in the context of AOPs, by combining experimental data and the molecular knowledge that is captured in KEs of AOPs.